ivanobarletta/doc_IBIRYS36/docs/setting_server.rst

 The functionality of the suite relies on the configuration of the server, which is the central point.
 For details on the ecflow server capabilities / functionalities check the page `ecflow-server <https://ecflow.readthedocs.io/en/5.14.0/glossary.html#term-ecflow_server>`_

+To install the server follow the instruction given in :ref:`ease_env-label`.

 Setting up PORT and HOST
 ^^^^^^^^^^^^^^^^^^^^^^^^